pleiadian53/loinc_predictor2/README.md

 **3. External, non-target-disease data**:

 Similar to the input training data, "external data" may be gathered for balancing the sample sizes in the training data given in (2).
-A careful EDA will show that a least a subset of LOINC This external data from non-target disease cohort are also, by default, assumed to be kept under <project_dir>/loinc_predictor/data
+A careful EDA will often indicate that a subset of LOINC codes have small sample sizes.
+To balance the class sample sizes as much as possible, it may be of interest to gather more training data from random subset of Andromeda matching our disease-specific LOINC codes.

-Note that the
+This external data from non-target disease cohort are also, by default, assumed to be kept under <project_dir>/loinc_predictor/data

 **4. Loinc resources**: